Three virtual LSI research centres and one cross-cutting centre support life sciences research at QMUL. These are:

 - Cross-cutting Centre for Computational biology (led by Conrad Bessant (School of Biological and Chemical Sciences) and Claude Chelala (Barts Cancer Institute)).

-In addition to the formation of the new centres, the LSI is also supporting new initiatives in aligned areas – at present these are in digital health and the microbiome (the combined genetic material of micro-organisms in the body).
+In addition to these centres, the LSI supports initiatives in aligned areas – at present these are in digital health and the microbiome (the combined genetic material of micro-organisms in the body).